Skip to main content

 The 2026 Kuznets Lecture

-Douglas Irwin is the John French Professor of Economics at Dartmouth College.
-He is president-elect of the Economic History Association (2022-23).
 He is a Research Associate of the National Bureau of Economic Research and a non-resident Senior Fellow at the Peterson Institute for International Economics.
+He was president of the Economic History Association (2023-24).
 He worked on trade policy issues while on the staff of President Ronald Reagan's Council of Economic Advisers and later worked in the International Finance Division at the Board of Governors of the Federal Reserve System in Washington, D.C.
-His research focuses on international trade, particularly in the areas of U.S. trade policy, economic history, and the impact of trade on economic growth.
+Before joining Dartmouth, Irwin taught at the University of Chicago's Booth School of Business.

 Past Presenters